-To assess the effects of the need-satisfying activities on participants' experience of need satisfaction and need frustration, we conducted a pair of 2 (experimental and control conditions) $\times 2$ (time of assessment) repeated measures ANCOVAs (one for the experience of need satisfaction and one for the experience of need frustration).
-In these analyses, experimental and control conditions were served as the between-group independent variable and the time of assessment was the repeated within-group independent variables.
-The same processes in analyzing participants' experience of need satisfaction and need frustration were used to test participants' motivational self-regulation.
-To assess the effects of the need-satisfying activities on participants' well-being (subjective vitality) and ill-being (perceived stress), we conducted a pair of 2 (experimental and control conditions) $\times 3$ (time of assessment) repeated measures ANCOVAs (one for subjective vitality and one for perceived stress).
+To assess the effects of the need-satisfying activities on participants' experience of need satisfaction and need frustration, we conducted a pair of 2 (experimental and control conditions) \times 2 (time of assessment) repeated measures ANCOVAs (one for the experience of need satisfaction and one for the experience of need frustration).
+In these analyses, experimental and control conditions served as the between-group independent variable and the times of assessment were the repeated within-group independent variables.
+The same processes in analysing participants' experience of need satisfaction and need frustration were used to test participants' motivational self-regulation.
+To assess the effects of the need-satisfying activities on participants' well-being (subjective vitality) and ill-being (perceived stress), we conducted a pair of 2 (experimental and control conditions) \times 3 (time of assessment) repeated measures ANCOVAs (one for subjective vitality and one for perceived stress).

-As recommended by Li, Stuart, and Allison (2015), missing values were handled through multiple imputation method.
-To prevent multiple testing problem and inflation of Type I error in the pairwise comparisons, we used the Bonferroni post-hoc corrected t test and an alpha of p = .007 (family-wise error rate $\alpha = .05/7 = .007$).
-The comparisons along with 95% confidence interval (CI) for differences were reported.
+As recommended by Li, Stuart, and Allison (2015), missing values were handled through the multiple imputation method.
+To prevent multiple testing problems and the inflation of Type I error in the pairwise comparisons, we used the Bonferroni post-hoc corrected t-test and an alpha of p = .007 (family-wise error rate $\alpha = .05/7 = .007$).
+The comparisons along with 95% confidence intervals (CI) for differences were reported.
 Mean scores adjusted for the covariates are shown in Figure 2 based on two conditions and time of assessment.
 The three covariates were gender, physical activity behaviors, and SES.
-Before testing hypotheses, power analysis for twocondition repeated measures analysis was computed using GPower version 3.1.9.2 (Faul, Erdfelder, Buchner, & Lang, 2014).
-Using p = .05 (power = .95), and an expected medium effect size (Cohen's d) of d = .40 among a set of 7 variables (plus the 3 statistical controls), determined that the minimal sample size would be 157.
+Before testing the hypotheses, power analysis for two-condition repeated measures analysis was computed using GPower version 3.1.9.2 (Faul, Erdfelder, Buchner, & Lang, 2014).
+Using p = .05 (power = .95) and an expected medium effect size (Cohen's d) of d = .40 among a set of seven variables (plus the 3 statistical controls) determined that the minimal sample size would be 157.
 Because our sample size was N = 255 (at Time 1), we determined that we had sufficient statistical power to test our hypotheses.